Hiroshi Yamauchi: Early career

 In 1948, while Yamauchi was at Waseda University, Kaneda suffered a stroke.
 As he lacked a designated successor as president of Nintendo, Yamauchi was asked to replace him immediately.
 Yamauchi agreed on the condition that he be the only family member at Nintendo; subsequently, his older cousin was fired.
 Due to his age and lack of management experience, Yamauchi was resented by most employees, and not taken seriously.
 This perception was challenged when he responded to a factory strike by firing long-time employees who questioned his authority.
-Yamauchi led Nintendo, which he renamed Nintendo Karuta and moved elsewhere in Kyoto, in what was called a "notoriously imperialistic style" by video game journalist Steven L. Kent.
+Yamauchi renamed the company Nintendo Karuta and moved elsewhere in Kyoto, in what was called a "notoriously imperialistic style" by video game journalist Steven L. Kent.
 He was the sole judge of potential new products, and he only approved those which appealed to him and his instincts.

-Yamauchi introduced Western (plastic-backed) playing cards to Japan, achieving success in 1959, with the release of a pack of officially licensed cards featuring Disney characters, accompanied by a booklet explaining different card games.
+In 1959, Yamauchi successfully introduced Western (plastic-backed) playing cards to Japan by negotiating a licensing deal with Walt Disney and releasing a pack of playing cards featuring Walt Disney Productions characters, accompanied by a booklet explaining different card games.
 That their association with gambling, technically illegal in Japan, had limited the popularity of Western-style cards did not stop the sale of 600,000 packs within a year, helping Nintendo to dominate the Japanese playing card market.

 Yamauchi took Nintendo, renamed Nintendo Company Limited, public, becoming the first chairman of the board.
 Convinced by a visit to the small headquarters of the United States Playing Card Company, the world's biggest manufacturer of playing cards, that Nintendo would struggle to grow if it remained on this path, he took steps to diversify the company.
 Nintendo's ventures, including an instant rice product, and ownership of a taxi company called Daiya, failed, bringing the company to the brink of bankruptcy.
 Fortunes changed in 1966, with the release of the Ultra Hand, a toy based on an extendable claw which Gunpei Yokoi, a factory engineer, was seen by Yamauchi to be playing with during a break.
 Relying on Nintendo's pre-existing distribution networks, Yamauchi decided to move into the toy industry.
 Yokoi was transferred to a new department called Games and Setup, and tasked with developing more toys.
 Among the products which established Nintendo as a toymaker were the Love Tester, an electronic toy which allegedly determined the strength of romantic relationships, and a light gun using solar cells for targets.